Rules

 RULE 7.0 - WELL REGISTRATION

-Registration is required for all wells drilled in the District including wells that are exempt from permitting under Rule 8.2, and those used for monitoring purposes.
+Registration is required for all non-permitted wells drilled in the District including (i) wells that are exempt from permitting under Rule 8.2 and (ii) those used for monitoring purposes.
 Registration shall be on forms provided by the District and shall include the following information:

 (a) The exact location of the well including the County, section, block, or other legal description; and latitude and longitude;